senmer5/Fabric_DP700_lab09/README.md

 - Setting up **Eventhouse** and connecting to **KQL databases**
 - Performing real-time data transformation using **no-code UI**
 - Writing and running **KQL queries** for time-based analysis
-- Creating a full real-time streaming pipeline with **zero backend code**

 ---